Verifiable Encodings for Secure Homomorphic Analytics: VERITAS

-\descr{Results.} Figure~\ref{fig:lola} shows that as the ciphertexts are not fully packed, REP introduces a negligible overhead for the offloading client (less than $1\times$).
+\descr{Results.} Figure~\ref{fig:lola} shows that, as the ciphertexts are not fully packed, REP introduces a negligible overhead for the offloading client (less than $1\times$).
 The PE creation is $2\times$ slower than the baseline.
-While REP is seamless for the cloud, PE introduces a $3\times$ overhead; the activation function requires a multiplication which introduces convolutions.
-The verification cost for REP is piloted by the challenge verification and the decoding that lead to a total \textbf{Verify} phase of $0.6$s.
+Whereas REP is seamless for the server, PE introduces an overhead that is $3\times$ more; the activation function requires a multiplication that introduces convolutions.
+The verification cost for REP is piloted by the challenge verification and the decoding, which leads to a total \textbf{Verify} phase of $0.6$s.
 PE verifies the challenges in $0.06$s but introduces decryption and decoding overhead due to the exchange of $3\times$ more ciphertexts than the baseline.
-We observe that PP reduces the communication to only two ciphertexts assuming an investment from the cloud (\ie $8\times$ slower evaluation).
+We observe that PoC reduces the communication to only two ciphertexts assuming an investment from the server (\ie $8\times$ slower evaluation).